samkanta/GettingCleaningData-CourseProject/README.md

 6. Generating the tidy data set output.
 7.

-The actual script was written as a function, see the run_analysis.R for details, but the sequence of properties within the function was as follows:
+The actual script was written as a *function*, see the run_analysis.R for details, but the sequence of arguments within the function were:

 1. Reading in IDs for the 'train' and 'test' data sets - read.table
 2. Combining 'train' and 'test' data sets into one data frame - rbind
 3. Reading in the list of features, i.e. the labels
 4.

+## Output [tidy_data.txt]
+The output from the run_analysis.R script was a data file containing the final tidy data set.
+The three conditions for 'tidy' data, according to Wickham (2014):
+ 1. Each type of observational unit forms a table
+ 2. Each variable forms a column
+ 3. Each observation (case) forms a row

+Reference
+Wickham, H. (2014).
+Tidy Data. *Journal of Statistical Software, 59 (10)*, 1-23.
+Retrieved from http://www.jstatsoft.org/v59/i10/paper